OfficeDev/office-js-docs-pr/docs/outlook/match-strings-in-an-item-as-well-known-entities.md

 - You can extract strings that are well-known entities only if the strings are in English.

 - You can extract well-known entities from the first 2,000 characters in the item body, but not beyond that limit.
 This size limit helps balance the need for functionality and performance, so that Exchange Server and Outlook are not bogged down by parsing and identifying instances of well-known entities in large messages and appointments.
 Note that this limit is independent of whether the add-in specifies an `ItemHasKnownEntity` rule.
-If the add-in does use such a rule, note also the rule processing limit in item 2 below for the Outlook rich clients.
+If the add-in does use such a rule, note also the rule processing limit for Outlook on Windows and on Mac later in this section.

 - You can extract entities from appointments that are meetings organized by someone other than the mailbox owner.
-You cannot extract entities from calendar items that are not meetings, or meetings organized by the mailbox owner.
+You can't extract entities from calendar items that aren't meetings, or meetings organized by the mailbox owner.

-- You can extract entities of the `MeetingSuggestion` type from only messages but not appointments.
+- You can extract entities of the `MeetingSuggestion` type from only messages, but not appointments.

 - You can extract URLs that exist explicitly in the item body, but not URLs that are embedded in hyperlinked text in HTML item body.
 Consider using an `ItemHasRegularExpressionMatch` rule instead to get both explicit and embedded URLs.
-Specify `BodyAsHTML` as the _PropertyName_, and a regular expression that matches URLs as the  _RegExValue_.
+Specify `BodyAsHTML` as the *PropertyName*, and a regular expression that matches URLs as the *RegExValue*.

-- You cannot extract entities from items in the Sent Items folder.
+- You can't extract entities from items in the **Sent Items** folder.

 In addition, the following applies if you use an [ItemHasKnownEntity](/javascript/api/manifest/rule#itemhasknownentity-rule) rule, and may affect the scenarios where you'd otherwise expect your add-in to be activated.

 - When using the `ItemHasKnownEntity` rule, expect Outlook to match entity strings in only English regardless of the default locale specified in the manifest.

-- When your add-in is running on an Outlook rich client, expect Outlook to apply the `ItemHasKnownEntity` rule to the first megabyte of the item body and not to the rest of the body over that limit.
+- When your add-in is running in Outlook on Windows or on Mac, expect Outlook to apply the `ItemHasKnownEntity` rule to the first megabyte of the item body and not to the rest of the body over that limit.

-- You cannot use an `ItemHasKnownEntity` rule to activate an add-in for items in the Sent Items folder.
+- You can't use an `ItemHasKnownEntity` rule to activate an add-in for items in the **Sent Items** folder.

 ## See also